Liseberg Oceana

 Oceana – rapid response for treatment of extinguishing and wastewater

-On February 12, 2024, a fire broke out at Oceana, Liseberg’s new water park in Gothenburg, Sweden, which was in the final stages of construction and scheduled to open during the summer.
-According to the Swedish Accident Investigation Authority, the fire likely started during electrofusion welding of a bypass pipe on the exterior of one of Oceana’s water slides.
-A major emergency response was launched and continued for several days.
+On February 12, 2024, a major fire broke out at Oceana, Liseberg’s new water park, which was then in the final stages of completion.
+According to the Swedish Accident Investigation Authority, the fire most likely started during welding work on a bypass pipe inside a water slide.
+The firefighting effort lasted several days and resulted in contamination of firefighting, wastewater, and stormwater.

 System installed one week after request

-By March 12, just one week after NCC’s request, we had a treatment system installed on-site.
-The setup consisted of a filtration solution with three activated carbon filters and three BioMedia® filters, along with an insulated filter container – a well-designed system capable of efficiently capturing a broad spectrum of pollutants.
+One week later, on March 12, our treatment facility was up and running.
+The solution consisted of three activated carbon filters and three BioMedia® filters, along with an insulated filter container designed to efficiently capture a wide range of pollutants.

 Photo Oceana, Liseberg: Kigsz, CC BY-SA 4.0 via Wikimedia Commons